 If you’re looking to grow your ecommerce business, expanding beyond your borders could be a great next step—but that means you need to figure out how to ship internationally.

 To do international shipping right, you’ll need a strategy that works for you and your business.
-You don’t need to know everything about shipping, but you do need to understand the available options, and find an approach that will work again and again.
+You don’t have to know everything about shipping, but you do have to understand the available options, and find an approach that will fulfill your shipping needs in the long run.

 Selling beyond your borders can be an important growth area for your business, even if you only ship some products internationally, so it’s worth tackling the logistics head-on.
 Consider these figures:

-- Statista has the average order value of a international sale at $147 USD.
-That’s 17% higher compared to an average domestic sale.
+- Statista has the average order value of an international sale at $147.
+That's 17% higher compared to an average domestic sale.

-These figures show that online shoppers have come to expect international shipping, and ecommerce businesses are increasingly meeting that expectation.
+These figures show that online shoppers around the globe have come to expect international shipping, and ecommerce businesses are increasingly meeting that expectation.
 Shipping internationally creates an opportunity for stores like yours to sell to a larger audience.